Gigant (Sovkhoz): During the first five-year plan

-While the state had already developed some state farms before the Gigant, thist was the first large grain state farm in the USSR.
+While the state had already developed some state farms before the Gigant, this was the first large grain state farm in the USSR.
 240,000 hectares were allocated from land unoccupied by peasants.
 Only about 10 percent of the land was developed and ready for farming, and the location in the Rostov Oblast was an extremely remote region.
 The workers of the state farm transformed this area into the largest grain factory in the world.
 In order to create such a large farm, the USSR hired Thomas D Campbell, a US citizen who owned the world's largest farm outside of Russia, as a consultant.
 Notably, the Gigant is seven times the size of the Campbell farm.
 Because the USSR had not yet industrialized, in order to develop such a large section of land, the USSR bought agricultural machines from the United States.

 By the spring of 1929, the state farm could sustain a productive harvest, reaping an average 2500 lbs per hectare. while neighboring farms on average produced 1500 lbs.
 As a symbol of the effectiveness of collectivized farming over peasant-run farming, the Gigant's success was made representative of the transition towards state-run farms.
 The news that the Gigant had nearly doubled the harvest of the area was spread quickly throughout the USSR, making it a tourist attraction.
 In 1930 alone, the Gigant was visited by 50,000 tourists.

 In 1931, an agricultural school was established at the Gigant, and many of the workers in the sovkhoz became its first students.

 By 1934, the area of the Gigant's fields was 2,600 square kilometers – the size of Luxembourg.
 Because of this colossal size, the farm was split into four independent sovkhozes – Gigant, Salsky, Tselinsky, and Yolovsky, leaving Gigant with a land area of 500 square kilometers.